arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-4.md

-Please, notice that this mechanism of passing `remaining` around &mdash; which is now polluting `parsePerson` &mdash; has nothing to do with parsing a `Person`: it is the consequence of changing the parser signature; if you will, it was caused by a *structural* or a *non-functional* change.
+Please, notice that this mechanism of passing `remaining` around &mdash; which is now polluting `parsePerson` &mdash; has nothing to do with parsing a `Person`: it is the consequence of having changed the parser signature; if you will, it was caused by a *structural* or a *non-functional* change.
 Therefore, it is a problem doomed to affect all our parsers, from now on.
 Damn!
 This is what in the previous chapter I called the *effectful logic*.
+The *effect* is the need of passing `remaining` around, from a call to the next one.
 As long as we won't be able to factor it away somewhere else (yes: in a Monad), it will spoil the elegance of all our parsers.

 ## Please, gimme a type
 Speaking about elegance, I don't know about you, but these verbose